pantheon-systems/documentation/source/content/terminus/CI/bitbucket.md

 ---
-title: Terminus Guide - CI Specific - BITBUCKET
+title: Terminus Guide - CI Specific - Bitbucket
 subtitle: Authenticating Terminus in a Bitbucket CI Pipline
 description: How to authenticate terminus properly in a CI pipline that avoids errors from authenticating too many times.
+permalink: docs/terminus/ci/bitbucket
+contributors: [stovak]
+terminuspage: true
+type: terminuspage
+layout: terminuspage
+tags: [reference, cli, local, terminus, workflow]
+contenttype: [guide]
+innav: [false]
+categories: [automate]
+cms: [drupal, wordpress]
+audience: [development]
+product: [terminus]
+integration: [--]
+reviewed: "2023-06-08"
 ---

-# Caching Authentication Information in Bitbucket Pipelines
+## Caching Authentication Information in Bitbucket Pipelines

 To cache the entire `$HOME/.terminus/cache` folder in Bitbucket Pipelines, you can adjust the cache definition in your `bitbucket-pipelines.yml` file and make some changes in the script: